slemanz/ADVANCED_EMBEDDED_C/TDD/doubts/README.md

 building full simulators.
 This targeted simulation approach is far less complex than full hardware simulation while remaining highly effective for testing critical hardware interactions.

+### C++ Test Harness for Testing C

+C-only test harnesses like Unity require a multi-step process to install test cases, making it easy to forget to install tests.
+This creates a risk where tests appear to pass simply because they weren't run.
+The manual installation process also makes test refactoring difficult, as changes require updates in multiple places.

+CppUTest uses C++ features to automatically install tests through file-scope object initialization.
+The TEST() macro creates a C++ object whose constructor installs the test into a global list before main() runs.
+This eliminates manual test registration and ensures no tests are accidentally omitted.

+Using a C++ test harness for C code provides additional advantages: it helps identify portability issues when compiling with different compilers, reduces resistance to C++ adoption, and offers conversion tools to Unity for target execution if needed.
+The automated approach encourages better testing practices and reduces maintenance overhead.